aniladanir/ckad/README.md

 - **Liveness probe restarts a pod on failure, readiness probe cuts traffic to a pod.
 They complement each other.**

 - **Startup protects boot, readiness protects traffic, liveness protects uptime.**

+### Resource Management

+- **Limits are ignored by the scheduler.
+Requests are what matters.**

+- **Guaranteed pods are killed last because their requested resources are guaranteed and accounted for by the scheduler(request=limit), so evicting them would break scheduling guarantees.**

+- **Requests decide placement.
+Limits decide enforcement.
+QoS decides eviction.**